Aj163/SummerProjects17/FP-Erlang/Week 6/Assignment 5/Ashwin/README.md

 ################################################################################################ Question 4

-foldl is implemented using folr.
+foldl is implemented using foldr.